Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Model and Band inversion surfaces

 Here $V(t)=V(t+T)$, and the $\gamma$ matrices satisfying $\{\gamma_i,\gamma_j\}= 2\delta_{ij}{\id}$ are of dimensionality $n_d = 2^{d/2}$ (or $2^{(d+1)/2}$) if $d$ is even (or odd).
 In odd dimensions, the topological phase necessitates a chiral symmetry protection, which is satisfied by the constraint $V(t_{\rm ref}+t)=V(t_{\rm ref}-t)$ ($0\leqslant t_{\rm ref}<T$)~\cite{Zhanglong2020}.
-The total Hamiltonian in Eq.~\eqref{FHam0} characterizes the applying of periodic driving on top of a static $d$D band.
-We shall first reexamine the bulk-boundary correspondence for the static system, and then generalize the results to Floquet topological phases.
+The total Hamiltonian in Eq.~\eqref{FHam0} characterizes the applying of periodic driving on top of a static $d$D band structure.
+In the next section, we shall first reexamine the bulk-boundary correspondence for the static system, and then generalize the results to Floquet topological phases.

+Here we briefly review the topological characterization theory based on the concept of band inversion surfaces (BISs)~\cite{Zhanglin2018,Zhanglong2019a,YuJiZhang2021,Zhanglong2020}.
+For the static Hamiltonian $H_s({\bm k})$, we take $h_{0}({\bm k})$ to describe the band dispersion, and denote the remaining components as a spin-orbit (SO) field ${\bm h}_{\mathrm{so}}({\bm k})\equiv(h_{1},\dots,h_{d})$, which depicts the coupling between the $n_d$ bands.
+Without the SO coupling, energy bands are inverted and cross on $(d-1)$D BISs, defined by